last-byte/RIPPL/README.md

 ## Usage

+### Warning: the safe version of the binary __NEVER__ outputs anything, as all the strings and print function are stripped away using conditional compilation macros.
 Simply run the executable without any argument and you will get a detailed help/usage (only valid for binaries compiled without defining the `OPSEC` macro)

 ```console